DatLe7/dat-notes/Classes/CSE 16/11 More Proofs, Applications to Number Theory.md

 **Every even natural number greater than 2 is the sum of two prime numbers.**

-- The conjecture has been shown to hold for all integers less than 4×10 18 butremains unproven.
+- The conjecture has been shown to hold for all integers less than 4×10 18 but remains unproven.
 - Not proven -> not a theorem.
 It feels true, but we’re not sure.
 Someone may come up with a counter-example.
 ![[Pasted image 20250424163030.png]]